USA to Montréal: your guide to a great road trip

 Motoring to Montréal is easy peasy

-Montréal is located a short hop from the Canada/US border, and the main Quebec border entry points are, not coincidentally, on the major US highways that most American visitors will take on their road trip to the city.
-The I-87 north from New York City past Plattsburgh gets you to the Champlain/Saint-Bernard-de-Lacolle border crossing (only 45 minutes from downtown Montreal on Autoroute 15); the I-93 west to I-89 north goes to the Saint-Armand/Highgate Springs crossing if you’re driving from Boston; and the I-91 goes north to the Stanstead/Derby Line crossing if you’re coming from parts further east in Vermont.
+Montréal is located a short hop from the Canada/US border, and the main Québec border entry points are, not coincidentally, on the major US highways that most American visitors will take on their road trip to the city.
+The I-87 north from New York City past Plattsburgh gets you to the Champlain/Saint-Bernard-de-Lacolle border crossing (only 45 minutes from downtown Montréal on Autoroute 15).
+The I-93 west to I-89 north goes to the Saint-Armand/Highgate Springs crossing if you’re driving from Boston.
+And the I-91 goes north to the Stanstead/Derby Line crossing if you’re coming from parts further east in Vermont.

-However, if you’re crossing from New York State via the Thousand Islands Bridge, the Seaway International Bridge/Three Nations Bridge, or the Ogdensburg-Prescott International Bridge into Ontario, and are planning to take the famous 401 highway into Quebec, we strongly recommend you read these essential road trip tips to make the most of your drive to Montréal.
+However, if you’re crossing from New York State via the Thousand Islands Bridge, the Seaway International Bridge/Three Nations Bridge, or the Ogdensburg-Prescott International Bridge into Ontario, and are planning to take the famous 401 highway into Québec, we strongly recommend you read these essential road trip tips to make the most of your drive to Montréal.

 Pick your point of entry